Postponed England-India Test set for July

 Last updated on .From the section Cricket

-The postponed fifth Test between England and India will be played from 1-5 July 2022 at Edgbaston.
+The postponed fifth Test between England and India will be played at Edgbaston from 1-5 July next year.

-The series decider, due to be played at Emirates Old Trafford in September, was called off when India withdrew over Covid-19 concerns.
+The series decider, due to be held at Emirates Old Trafford in September, was called off after India withdrew over Covid-19 concerns.

 The rearranged Test will count towards the outcome of the series, which India lead 2-1.